-As the weather heats up, many people head to the pool to cool off and relax.
+As the weather heats up, many people head to the pool and swimming to cool off and relax.
 But for seniors, there is another important, even life-saving, benefit to taking a dip.

 Australian researchers recently studied 1,700 men age 70 and older, and compared the types of exercise they did with their likelihood of experiencing a fall over a four-year period.